mshekhter/forex-research/piecewise linear legs/idea.md

 Change-point segmentation on slope (piecewise linear legs)

+NOTE - this will become a FAILURE.
+Documenting.
+The method can be useful for something else.

 Idea
 Price is modeled as piecewise linear with noise.
 Legs are segments with relatively stable slope.
 A zigzag turn is a change in slope sign and magnitude.